Coke or Grain

 We're going to light, let me light this Sterno can, put this little,

+rice and everything.
 Hold on, John.

 You've listed a lot of great things to put on a burrito, but shredded lettuce, get out of here.

+Whoa, I've been fired.
 I draw the line at shredded lettuce.

+Go ahead, John.
 The point is, after all of that buffet is laid, that's when Dan turns to his wife and goes, you want to split one?

+I hope they have other people over.
+Do you you know what I mean?
 It's like you go through all that trouble to make a single burrito.

-You could have just done it straight out of the pan.
+Yeah, you could have just done it straight out of the pan.

 Yeah, just do it straight out of the pan.
+But

 yeah, I mean,

 I think the point here is you don't share a burrito.
+You know, it was a mistake, Dan, to even suggest it.

 Because if you want to split a burrito, you can make a burrito and cut it in half and each have a half, but then you have to be completely on board with the ingredients in that burrito.

 And then what's the point of having the fixions bar to begin with?
+Fix.
+Unless each person can pick their own fix.

 Fix.

-So there's no point in that.
+So there's no, so there's no point in that.

-And most especially there's no point because listeners to judge John Hodgman know, you want to make your own burrito, get your own burrito the way you like it, cut it in half, eat half, and then marinate the stump overnight and have the other half the next day.
+And most especially there's no point because listeners to judge John Hodgman know, you want to make your own burrito, get your own burrito the way you like it.

-So, yeah, you know, Dan,
+So yeah, you know, Dan,

+that was an unusual move to tear that tortilla in half.
 There's no structural way to create a burrito out of half of a tortilla.

 That's not how a burrito can't roll.